Sopel97/chess_pos_db_gui/README.md

     - Evaluation data (cp and perf%) provided by (https://chessdb.cn/queryc_en/), building up on a massive effort by Bojun Guo (noobpwnftw)
     - Display for the data about the first game with the given position.
-    - Statistically sound move goodness calculation
+    - Statistically sound move quality calculation

         - based on empirical performance, confidence (based on frequency), expected performance based on elo differences, and engine evaluation from chessdb.cn.
         - configurable weights
         - optional normalization

 - A tool for dumping all FENs for all positions with at least a given number of instances into an EPD file.

+- Configurable local engine analysis.

-- A user friendly GUI for creation of position databases (using chess_pos_db) from a list of PGN files optionally partitioned by game level (human/engine/server).
+- User friendly GUIs for creation and management of position databases (with chess_pos_db backend).

 # Dependencies
 - Chess DOT Net